JuliaWGPU/WGPUCompute.jl/README.md

 - Currently kernel macro has hardcoded sections and would expect :Relu as main function name.
 And it is being currently worked on.
 - Doesn't have an api to pass @workgroup_size and @dispath_size yet.
 The example above is hardcoded.
+- jupyter notebooks are not supported yet because of some softscope issues.